-Table 6 - Distribution Methods by State Program for Colonias Set-aside
+Table 72 - Distribution Methods by State Program for Colonias Set-aside

-1. State Program Name: Colonias Set-Aside: Colonia Economically Distressed Areas Program Legislative Set-Aside Funding Sources: CDBG CDBG Colonias Set-aside Describe the state program Colonia Economically Distressed Areas Program ("CEDAP") addressed by the Method of Legislative Set-Aside fund provides funding to eligible cities and Distribution. counties to assist colonia residents that cannot afford the cost of service lines, service connections, and plumbing improvements associated with being connected to a TWDB Economically Distressed Area Program or similar water or sewer system improvement project.
-Describe all of the criteria that The TDA will evaluate the following factors prior to awarding will be used to select CEDAP funds: applications and the relative importance of these criteria.
-The proposed use of the CDBG funds including the eligibility of the proposed activities and the effective use of the funds to provide water or sewer connections/yard lines to water/sewer systems funded through Economically Distressed Area Program or similar program; The ability of the applicant to utilize the grant funds in a timely manner; The availability of funds to the applicant for project financing from other sources; The applicant's past performance on previously awarded CDBG contracts; Cost per beneficiary; and Proximity of project site to entitlement cities or metropolitan statistical areas ("MSAs").
-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Guidelines, applications and additional program documentation can be found on TDA's website at www.texasagriculture.gov
+State Program Name: Colonias Set-Aside: Colonia Economically Distressed Areas Program Legislative Set-Aside Funding Sources: CDBG CDBG Colonias Set-aside Describe the state program addressed by the Method of Distribution.
+Colonia Economically Distressed Areas Program ("CEDAP") Legislative Set-Aside fund provides funding to eligible cities and counties to assist colonia residents that cannot afford the cost of service lines, service connections, and plumbing improvements associated with being connected to a TWDB Economically Distressed Area Program or similar water or sewer system improvement project.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+The TDA will evaluate the following factors prior to awarding CEDAP funds: The proposed use of the CDBG funds including the eligibility of the proposed activities and the effective use of the funds to provide water or sewer connections/yard lines to water/sewer systems funded through Economically Distressed Area Program or similar program; The ability of the applicant to utilize the grant funds in a timely manner; The availability of funds to the applicant for project financing from other sources; The applicant's past performance on previously awarded CDBG contracts; Cost per beneficiary; and Proximity of project site to entitlement cities or metropolitan statistical areas ("MSAs").